 The remainder of the paper is organized as follows.
-Section 2 discusses the state-of-the-art, covering the three above mentioned morality aspects from the philosophy and psychology viewpoints and approaches that have been sought in computational morality.
-In Section 3 we detail the potentials of LP for computational morality in the context of our research goal.
-Section 4 presents the current status of our research with its results, viz., two novel implementation techniques for abduction and knowledge updates, which serve as basic ingredients of the system being developed.
+Section 2 discusses the stateof-the-art of approaches that have been sought in computational morality.
+In Section 3 we detail the potential of LP for computational morality in the context of our research goal, and give a direction on how LP can be exploited to model the three chosen morality aspects.
+Section 4 presents two novel implementation techniques for abduction and knowledge updates, which serve as basic ingredients of the system being developed.
 Section 5 summarizes an application concerning a princess-saving moral robot.
 We conclude, in Section 6, by pointing out the importance of cognitive abilities in what regards the emergence of cooperation and morality in populations of individuals, as fostered in our own work, and mention directions for the future in this respect.